Pinterest Hidden Image

 Can I reduce the recipe?

-This recipe makes in or around a liter of vegan Irish cream.
-Feel free to half or quarter the recipe if you won't use it up within 5 days.
+This recipe makes just over a liter of vegan Irish cream.
+Feel free to half or quarter the recipe if you won't use it up within a week.
+Alternatively, use it up in a Baileys tiramisu or Baileys cheesecake!

 According to Beyond Celiac, most whiskeys (even those made with rye, wheat, or barley) are considered gluten-free due to the distillation process.

-So to make gluten-free Irish cream, make sure you use GF non-dairy milk, cream, and condensed milk.
+So to make gluten-free Irish cream, use GF non-dairy milk, cream, and condensed milk.

 🍰 More CopyCat Recipes